Work Play About Contact

 User interviews

-• Comparing models took too much back-and-forth effort
+• Comparing models meant too much clicking back and forth

-• High cognitive load navigating a large catalog
+• Lost their place navigating a large catalog

 • Users needed key model details earlier in the flow